kelocena/bg3-xml-label-maker/readme.md

 All commands listed below assume you are running them in the pipenv shell!!
 ### Making an index
-- Edit the file path to point to the loca/flag/tag list you want to index in the file `build_indices.py`
+- Edit the file path to point to the loca you want to index in the file `build_indices.py`
-    - Note the path is relative!
 - Run `python3 build_indices.py` in the pipenv shell

 ### Adding labels to your LSX